-A photograph shows a coyote being given a bath after it was mistaken by a dog by an Ohio family in October 2017.
+A photograph shows a coyote being given a bath after it was mistaken for a dog.

 An image of a sad-looking coyote in a bathtub gained popularity on social media in October 2017 after someone claiming the animal had been mistaken for a dog posted it to a Twinsburg, Ohio-area Facebook group: